Theodore Levin (ethnomusicologist): Books

 Levin's first book, The Hundred Thousand Fools of God: Musical Travels in Central Asia (and Queens, New York), was published by Indiana University Press in 1996.
 It was republished in 1999.
 In it, Levin chronicles his travels across Central Asia from 1977 to 1994.
 Levin records information about various musical genres and traditions, such as shashmaqam, suvara, and dastan as well as a variety of folk genres.
 The book provides a detailed account of Central Asian folk customs in Tsarist, Soviet and post-Soviet periods.
 The volume was published with an accompanying 24-track CD with location recordings.

 Levin's second book, Where Rivers and Mountains Sing: Sound, Music, and Nomadism in Tuva and Beyond, was first published by Indiana University Press in 2006.
 It was republished in 2010.
 In this volume, Levin chronicles his experiences with a Tuvan throat-singing group.
 The author details the Tuvan people's ideas about nature and animals, and how their music reproduces the sounds and actions of those animals.
 The idea of tradition is also brought up frequently, especially in the case of the throat singers.
 A Russian edition of the book with contributions from Valentina Süzükei was published by Klassika-XXI in 2012 under the title Музыка новых номадов. Горловое пение в Туве и за ее пределами (literally "The Music of the New Nomads.
 Throat singing in Tuva and Beyond").
 Both the English and Russian versions were published with an accompanying CD.

 Levin also edited the book The Music of Central Asia along with Saida Daukeyeva and Elmira Köchümkulova.
 The book was published in 2016 by Indiana University Press with the support and collaboration of the Aga Khan Music Initiative, a program of the Aga Khan Trust for Culture.
 The volume contains contributions by 27 authors from 14 countries, and has a companion website (www.musicofcentralasia.org) with access to close to 200 audio and video examples.
 It was also published as an e-book in two volumes.
 The project received the 2017 Public Outreach Award of the Central Eurasian Studies Society as well as the 2018 RUSA Dartmouth Medal for Excellence in Reference.

+In 2025, Levin published Musical Argonauts of Central Asia: The Aga Khan Music Programme's Quest to Revitalize Cultural Heritage, as part of the 'Activist Encounters in Folklore and Ethnomusicology' series (ed.
+David A. McDonald) of Indiana University Press.
+This book discusses Levin's work to support cultural development programming Central Asia, particularly through the Aga Khan Music Programme.